qsl1135/deftai/README.md

 ## 💬 Support

-For support, please join our [Discord community](https://discord.gg/deft) or email support@deft.ai.
+For support, please open an issue.

 ## ⚠️ Disclaimer